Fyodor Dostoevsky: Siberian exile (1849–1854)

 Dostoevsky served four years of exile with hard labour at a katorga prison camp in Omsk, Siberia, followed by a term of compulsory military service.
 After a fourteen-day sleigh ride, the prisoners reached Tobolsk, a prisoner way station.
 Despite the circumstances, Dostoevsky consoled the other prisoners, such as the Petrashevist Ivan Yastrzhembsky, who was surprised by Dostoevsky's kindness and eventually abandoned his decision to kill himself.
-In Tobolsk, the members received food and clothes from the Decembrist women, as well as several copies of the New Testament with a ten-ruble banknote inside each copy.
+In Tobolsk, they received food and clothes from the Decembrist women, as well as several copies of the New Testament with a ten-rouble banknote inside each copy.
 Eleven days later, Dostoevsky reached Omsk together with just one other member of the Petrashevsky Circle, the writer Sergei Durov.
 Dostoevsky described his barracks:

 In summer, intolerable closeness; in winter, unendurable cold.
 All the floors were rotten.
-Filth on the floors an inch thick; one could slip and fall ...
-We were packed like herrings in a barrel ...
+Filth on the floors an inch thick; one could slip and fall [...]
+We were packed like herrings in a barrel [...]
 There was no room to turn around.
-From dusk to dawn it was impossible not to behave like pigs ...
-Fleas, lice, and black beetles by the bushel ...
+From dusk to dawn, it was impossible not to behave like pigs [...]
+Fleas, lice, and black beetles by the bushel [...]

 Classified as "one of the most dangerous convicts", Dostoevsky had his hands and feet shackled until his release.
-He was only permitted to read his New Testament Bible.
-In addition to his seizures, he had haemorrhoids, lost weight and was "burned by some fever, trembling and feeling too hot or too cold every night".
+He was only permitted to read his copy of the New Testament.
+In addition to his seizures, he had hemorrhoids, lost weight and was "burned by some fever, trembling and feeling too hot or too cold every night".
 The smell of the privy pervaded the entire building, and the small bathroom had to suffice for more than 200 people.
-Dostoevsky was occasionally sent to the military hospital, where he read newspapers and Dickens novels.
+Dostoevsky was occasionally sent to the military hospital, where he read newspapers and Charles Dickens novels.
 He was respected by most of the other prisoners, but despised by some Polish political prisoners because of his Russian nationalism and anti-Polish sentiments.